Potato leek soup is a classic comfort food recipe combining endlessly creamy potatoes with the subtle oniony flavor of sautéed leek.

-Potato leek soup with spoon and bread
+potato leek soup with a white spoon and garlic bread on the side

-Potato leek soup ingredients
+potato leek soup ingredients

 Leek